StanMihai/AWJ-2017/docs/lab/lab1.md

 ## Functions

-> Remeber to use camelCase
+> Remeber to use camelCase.

 Example: